Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 I’ve tested this recipe several times, adjusting the balance of cheese and kale until I achieved the perfect texture – moist, flavourful, and tender enough to melt in your mouth, just like the vegetarian suggestion here – chickpea patties.

-Plus, it goes fantastically well with classic hummus, avocado tahini dip (coming soon ), garlic yoghurt sauce, and fresh and zingy beetroot salad – yummy!
+Plus, it goes fantastically well with classic hummus, avocado tahini dip, garlic yogurt sauce, and fresh and zingy beetroot salad – yummy!

 Why You’ll Love These Turkey, Kale, and Cheesy Patties